jundalisay/maha/content/en/metaphysics/marcos-aquino-rivalry.md

 - The Conservative Pro-Asians: Filipinos and Chinese*
 - The Liberal Pro-Western: Lopez and Americanized Filipinos such as Macapagal

-> *Spanish policy oppressed the Chinese in the Philippines, preventing them from dominating like in Malaysia.
-This changed when the Americans came, allowing the new breed of Sy, Gokongwei, Caktiong, etc.
+{{< n n="*Spanish policy oppressed the Chinese in the Philippines, preventing them from dominating like in Malaysia.
+This changed when the Americans came, allowing the new breed of Sy, Gokongwei, Caktiong, etc." >}}